The former Barbary Coast and Bill’s Gamblin’ Hall recently underwent a $185 million transformation to become what we know to be Cromwell today.

 Place a sports bet: Cromwell has an underrated little sportsbook in the back of the property.
 What it lacks in enormity, it makes up for with an intimate vibe, crystal clear screens, and small crowds.
 It’s usually easy to find a seat, and always a minimal line to place a bet during non-peak times/events.

-Enjoy dinner with a view: Giada, perched on the second floor of Cromwell is a great spot to enjoy dinner with a view of the Bellagio Fountains while enjoying a high quality meal.
-Pastas on the menu at Giada will run $27 – $37, while chicken, steak, and seafood options start in the $30s and go up.
-View the full menu here.
+Enjoy dinner with a view: Giada, perched on the second floor of Cromwell is a great spot to enjoy dinner with a view of the Bellagio Fountains while enjoying a high-quality meal.

 Things To Do Near Cromwell